User-Generated Content (UGC) A Part Of Your Social Media Strategy

 These are some of the newly added features on your favorite social media platforms to turn your social business accounts into shoppable storefronts where you can turn your product pictures into shoppable, enabling customers to make direct purchases from the social media platform without having to go to another website.

-Now all this seems promising, but to generate sales, you still want your audience to trust you.
-Not to mention how it is a common consumer behavior to look for reviews or real-life experiences before making any online purchase decisions.
+Now, all this seems promising, but to generate sales, you still want your audience to trust you.
+Not to mention that it is common consumer behavior to look for reviews or real-life experiences before making any online purchase decisions.

-Why not leverage UGC created by your customers who have made purchases with you and tag these posts as shoppable?
-When you do so, you eliminate your potential customers’ review hunting step and prompt them to make more confident and quicker purchase decisions, helping you improve your conversion rate like never before.
+Why not leverage UGC created by your customers who have purchased with you and tag these posts as shoppable?
+When you do so, you eliminate your potential customers’ review-hunting step and prompt them to make more confident and quicker purchase decisions, helping you improve your conversion rate like never before.

 Add Social Media Widgets On Website

-When it comes to social media marketing, your boundaries don’t have to be confined within the social media walls.
-You can expand them and take them to other consumer touchpoints like websites.
+When it comes to social media marketing, your boundaries don’t have to be confined within social media walls.
+You can expand them to other consumer touchpoints, like websites.

 In the marketing funnel, if social media is the step to reach your target audience, your website is the part where you welcome your target audience, as that’s where they reach when they want to learn about your brand.

-This strategy will not only help you to improve your social media presence, but it will also help you to improve your website’s performance and dwell time as the website visitors stay longer to engage with the UGC.
+This strategy will not only improve your social media presence but also your website’s performance and dwell time as website visitors stay longer to engage with the UGC.